How do I become a Doctor?

 Your role with the HSE

-Once qualified, you must register with The Medical Council, the regulatory body for doctors in Ireland.
+When you qualify and have completed your Intern Year you must register with The Medical Council, the regulatory body for doctors in Ireland.

 Further training and development

 There are various programmes designed to enhance your medical education and help you acquire new skills and specialised knowledge in your chosen field.
-For more information visit the Medical Careers Ireland.
+For more information visit Medical Careers Ireland.

 The HSE mandates certain training to ensure safe service delivery.
 Requirements vary by clinical site and specialty, with a specific list of mandatory training provided.
 Training may be completed on the HSE’s training platform, HSELanD or through classroom/practical sessions.